New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Emerging OTFS Applications

-As for the realization of SAGIN, there has been no single paper discussing the OTFS-based SAGIN.
-Nevertheless, several contributions have considered the applications of OTFS in LEO, UAV, and vehicular networks.
-Considering the bottleneck of supporting large areas and high mobility speed using the current technological regime, \cite{xu2020research} studied OTFS modulation under the parameters of LTE-based terrestrial broadcast.
+As for the realization of SAGIN, there has not been a single paper discussing OTFS-based SAGIN specifically.
+However, several contributions have considered the applications of OTFS in LEO, UAV, and vehicular networks.
+Given the bottleneck of supporting large areas and high mobility speeds using the current technological regime, \cite{xu2020research} studied OTFS modulation under the parameters of LTE-based terrestrial broadcast.
 Simulation results regarding OTFS system under the numerologies of terrestrial broadcast published in R14 were also provided.
 In \cite{wang2022joint}, the authors proposed a joint channel estimation and data detection method for OTFS-based LEO satellite communications.
 The 'to-be-detected' data symbols served as the virtual pilots, which helps to improve the channel estimation accuracy.
 In \cite{hu2021secrecy}, the authors derived the expression of security outage probability (SOP) at the legitimate receiver in a closed-form, where the summed pdf of the shadowed-Rician distributed terms was found through moment matching.
 The work of \cite{shi2022outage} considered UAV-based cooperative transmission for compensating the large path-loss caused by long-distance satellite communications.
 The conclusion was drawn that OTFS significantly outperforms the OFDM scheme, which can strike a trade-off between reliability improvement and implementation complexity determined by modulation size.
+Han et al. investigated an OTFS-based UAV communication system in \cite{han2023trajectory} to tackle the challenges introduced by large path-loss and severe Doppler effect due to the high mobility of UAVs.
+Through simulations, OTFS is shown to accomplish transmission tasks over shorter distances with lower energy consumption compared to OFDM.
 In \cite{linsalata2021otfs}, the authors proposed a localization method based on UAVs.
 In particular, a fully standards-compliant OTFS-modulated physical random access channel {PRACH} transmission and reception scheme to perform time-of-arrival (ToA) measurements.
 In high-speed railway communications, the environment varies frequently, imposing challenges for reliable communications.
 In \cite{ma2021otfs}, the authors jointly designed tandem spreading multiple access (TSMA) and OTFS for high-speed railway communications.
 The principle of OTFS-TSMA transceiver was presented, where OTFS and TSMA were improved respectively.
+The authors of \cite{shang2023otfs} investigated the reliable communication in IoT for railways (IoT-R) under high mobility scenarios and strict energy constraints.
+In particular, the peak windowing technique was used to decrease the PAPR of OTFS and promote the application of OTFS modulation in IoT-R. For cellular systems on millimeter-wave and terahertz spectrum, the authors from Samsung proposed compressed sensing-based OTFS transmission, where a multi-dimensional sparse vector compression scheme converts a non-sparse transmit vector to a sparse one \cite{ji2021compressed}.
+Then, DD domain spreading was applied by using only a few TF grids.
+The proposed algorithm outperforms the existing works using only $10$ - $40$\% of frequency resources compared to conventional schemes.